 Relock at Market Rate: This fee is a rate extension fee.
 When you refinance, you will initially lock on a certain rate.
 After a particular period of time is over, usually 45 – 60 days, if the loan is not completed by then, the lender will file an extension.
 Unfortunately, you end up paying the fee for the bank's own inefficiency.

 Rate Lock Extension: Because my mortgage took four months and one week to complete, Wells Fargo had to file another rate lock extension.
-Be aware that lenders could take much longer to refinance than they initial guide.
+Lenders could take much longer to refinance than they initial guide.

 Appraisal Fee: A lender usually hires an independent appraiser to verify the value of your home.
-Nowadays, a qualified applicant needs to have at least 20% equity in their home.
-In other words, if you want to refinance $800,000, your house best be worth at least $1,000,000.
+A qualified applicant needs to have at least 20% equity in their home.
+Example: f you want to refinance $800,000, your house best be worth at least $1,000,000.
 Appraisal fees generally range from $600 – $800.

 Every mortgage refinance goes through a title company to make sure everything is legitimate.